lblod/delta-consumer/README.md

 When a delete occurs that breaks the `WHERE` part of a query, the entire matching `CONSTRUCT` clause is deleted from the target graph.
 See [avoiding unintended deletes](#avoiding-unintended-deletes).

+> [!WARNING]
+> There is currently a bug in virtuoso causing deletion of plain text string with special characters to do nothing in the ingest and destination graphs.
+See [avoiding bug when deleting strings with special characters](#avoiding-bug-when-deleting-strings-with-special-characters) on which workaround can be used until the bug gets fixed.
+More info and a real life example [here](https://github.com/lblod/app-contactgegevens-loket/pull/50).

 1. **Match queries for the statement.**
 2. **Delete resulting triples from the target graph:**
    - The `CONSTRUCT` template is translated into a `DELETE` clause.